Best Villages in Alsace

 Location: 20 minutes northwest of Colmar, 1 hour south of Strasbourg.

 A quaint village known for its postcard-perfect setting along the river, Kaysersberg has the additional bonus of a partly-ruined castle and beautiful vineyards bordering the village.
-It’s not far to walk up to Kayserberg Calste, and you can climb the tower for gorgeous views of the sloping fields covered in vines.
+It’s not far to walk up to Kayserberg Castle, and you can climb the tower for gorgeous views of the sloping fields covered in vines.

 Discover the Kayserberg Walking Tour

-Tips: This cute village in Alsace is also the birthplace of Albert Schweitzer, a famous philosopher and humanist who you can learn more about in the recently renovated museum.
+Tips: This cute village in Alsace is also the birthplace of Albert Schweitzer, a famous philosopher and humanist, who you can learn more about in the recently renovated museum.

 4. Riquewihr